alejandrobailo/merchs_backend/README.md

 # MERCHS

-Beginning of the development of the commercial platform "MERCHS" as part of the final bootcam project in Neoland, the collaborators are @antxon-eguiguren, @alejandrobailo and @hamada-j.
+Beginning of the development of the commercial platform "MERCHS" as part of the final bootcam project in Neoland, the collaborators are @antxon-eguiguren and @alejandrobailo.
 This document will serve as a guide to understand the programming and code assets of the BackEnd part of the platform.

 ## First Steps